ladyofpython/Virtual-Art-Gallery/README.md

-# return-MET-art
+#
-Use python to scrape the Metropolitan Museum of Art
+To retrieve images from Metropolitan Museum of Art using this program run the following command:
+`python3 main.py`